sgupta70/Engineering_4_Notebook/README.md

 ### Assignment Description

 This was the last part of the crash avoidance assignment.
+We had to put all three parts together and get the x, y, and z values to print out on a OLED screen.

 ### Evidence